saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 ### Consent Management

-It is the set of functions that allows the customer to determine what permissions to access the ASPSP he gave and to revoke a certain consent.
+Consent Management is a set of functions that allows customer to determine what permissions (consents) were granted to various third party providers in order to access his account information data at ASPSP, and to revoke certain permissions.

 ### Show Consents List

-Return list of all active Consents managed by Service Provider (ASPSP).
+Returns list of all active Consents managed by Service Provider (ASPSP).
 Each Consent object (`data` field) is **encrypted** with algorithm mentioned in `algorithm` field.
-Necessary data for decryption (`key` and `iv`) are encrypted by asymmetric `public_key` related to `connection_id`.
+Necessary data for decryption (`key` and `iv`) is encrypted by asymmetric `public_key` related to `connection_id`.

 <img src="images/sca_consent_management_show_list.png" alt="sca_consent_management_show_list" width="240"/>